 AI for Legal Research — Tools, Prompts, and Pitfalls

 AI can accelerate legal research dramatically.
 It can also fabricate case citations that don’t exist.
-Knowing the difference between safe and dangerous AI research practices is non-negotiable.
+The line between these two outcomes is entirely about how you use it — and knowing that line is non-negotiable for any practicing attorney.

 The ChatGPT Problem